-Type of credit Annual amount (CZK) in 2024 Personal 30,840 Spouse with own income lower than CZK 68,000 with a child up to 3 years of age 24,840 Various types of disability from 2,520 up to 16,140 Children 15,204 (1st child), 22,320 (2nd child), 27,840 (3rd and every other child) Tax rates Progressive tax rates were introduced as of 2021.
-The tax rates applicable to the Aggregated Tax Base are 15% and 23%.
-15% is applied up to the limit of CZK 1,582,812 (2024) and 23% is applied for the Aggregated Tax Base exceeding this amount.
+Type of credit Annual amount (CZK) in 2025 Personal 30,840 Spouse with own income of less than CZK 68,000 and looking after a child under three years of age 24,840 Various types of disability from 2,520 up to 16,140 Student up to 26 years of age 4,020 Children 15,204 (1st child), 22,320 (2nd child), 27,840 (3rd and every other child) Tax rates The progressive tax rates applicable to the Aggregated Tax Base are 15% and 23%.
+15% is applied up to the limit of CZK 1,676,052 (2025) and 23% is applied for the Aggregated Tax Base exceeding this amount.
 Outside of the Aggregated Tax Base, there is a separate tax base taxed at 15% for foreign investment income such as dividends.
 It is up to the taxpayer to decide whether to declare such income as a separate tax base or as part of the Aggregated Tax Base.
-Also, outside of the Aggregated Tax Base, some income is subject to withholding tax.
+Also, outside of the Aggregated Tax Base, some income is subject to Czech withholding tax.
 This is, for example, income in the form of dividends and interest paid to non-residents from Czech companies.
-The withholding tax rate may vary; please see part Withholding taxes on outbound payments. for further information.
+The withholding tax rate may vary; please see part Withholding taxes on outbound

-Tax return and administration Annual reconciliation Taxpayers may request that their employer process an annual reconciliation on their behalf if they do not receive income from multiple employers simultaneously during a tax period and do not have other taxable income exceeding CZK 20,000.
+Tax return and administration Annual reconciliation Taxpayers may request their employer to process an annual reconciliation on their behalf under specific circumstances - for example, if they do not receive income from multiple employers simultaneously during the tax period and have no other taxable income exceeding CZK 20,000.
 If an annual reconciliation is processed by the employer, taxpayers do not have to file a tax return.
 Tax return In other cases, taxpayers are usually obliged to file a tax return to declare their taxable income.
 The tax return must normally be filed by 1 April of the following year or by 2 May if filed electronically.
 Where the tax return is filed by a tax advisor on the taxpayer's behalf, the deadline may be extended to 1 July.
 Assessment and payment The taxpayer makes a self-assessment through the tax return and pays the balance of any tax due at the same time as the tax return filing is due.
 The tax authorities refund overpayments upon request within 30 days from the filing deadline, provided the filing deadline is met.
 The tax authorities usually have three years to challenge the taxpayer's self-assessment.
 The statutory period is prolonged if tax losses are incurred and declared by the taxpayer.
 Notification of exempt income In general, exempt income is not declared in a tax return.
 However, if the exempt income is higher than CZK 5,000,000, the taxpayer must notify the tax authorities about such income.
 This notification is due within the usual filing deadline as described in the "Tax return" section above.
 Not meeting this obligation is subject to high penalties.